Authentication

 1. Open your ThousandEyes dashboard.

-2. Once logged in, navigate to Account Settings > Users and Roles > Profile > User API Tokens.
+2. Once logged in, navigate to Manage > Account Settings > Users and Roles > Profile > User API Tokens.

 Note: Tokens are only displayed when you create or regenerate them.
-Ensure that you safely store your token (for example, in a password manager), as you will not be able to view the token again in the ThousandEyes platform after generating it.
-If you lose or forget your token, you can regenerate a new token in the ThousandEyes dashboard.
+Store the token securely (for example, in a password manager).
+You cannot view a bearer token again in the ThousandEyes platform after creation.

 OAuth2 Bearer Token